 The study reinforced that each side of the brain controls specific functions within the body, such as attention being localized on the right and language associated with the left.
 However, there was no indication of variation from person to person.
 All participants of the study, whether they were musicians or engineers, used their complete brain equally, deflating the left-brain right-brain myth.

 Brain Training with the Brain Workshop

-Brain training exercises are designed to help your brain to improve focus, attention, and memory.
+Brain development programs are designed to help your brain to improve focus, attention, and memory.
 The brain workshop targeted cognitive skills training are designed to improve concentration and focus for children and adults through strengthening attention skills rapidly.
 The results are real and measurable.
 Additionally, our customised one-on-one brain training mental exercises are designed to strengthen specific cognitive skills.
 Stronger cognitive skills translate to real-life improvements in memory, clarity, attention, logic, and processing speed.

 Contact a member of our team to schedule your free cognitive assessment.